-Post-Induction Therapy (PIT) is designed to introduce a disease concept of developmental immaturity to counselors and therapists who work with codependence issues.
+Post-Induction Therapy (PIT) is designed to introduce a disease concept of developmental immaturity to counselors and therapists who work with codependency issues.
 The premise of PIT is that childhood trauma, including child abuse and neglect, is the origin of developmental immaturity.
-This intensive week long course, developed solely for the formal training of therapists, focuses on Pia Mellody’s pioneering work in developing therapeutic techniques for identifying and treating the underlying trauma of most addictive and dysfunctional processes.
+This intensive week-long course, developed solely for the formal training of therapists, focuses on Pia Mellody’s pioneering work in developing therapeutic techniques for identifying and treating the underlying trauma of most addictive and dysfunctional processes.

 Participants will be able to:

 - Discuss the important role that family-of-origin issues play in attachment and development.

 - Discuss the issue of codependency in terms of having an unhealthy relationship with self and others due to developmental arrest from childhood relational trauma resulting in developmental immaturity.

 - Describe the five core issues and the five secondary symptoms of developmental immaturity.

 - Describe the Post Induction Therapy model and the four phases of treatment.